 Applicants who apply to highly competitive programs by February 1 are considered equally, providing their applications are complete (e.g., all transcripts have been received).

 The ranking is based on an applicant’s previous academic experience, including any prerequisite courses required for the program choice and overall achievement.
 In some instances, additional admission testing may be used.
 If the program prerequisites include specific course requirements, grades from a minimum of two completed courses are required.
-Remember that you must complete all requirements and any minimum grade requirements by July 29, 2021, for the Fall 2021 semester.
+Remember that you must complete all requirements and any minimum grade requirements by the due date shown in your slc.me portal for the Fall 2022 semester.
 Please visit individual program pages for specific prerequisite information.

 Applicants from outside Ontario should review the residency priority guidelines below.

 You must have an Ontario Secondary School Diploma (OSSD) or equivalent, with the majority of Grade 11 and 12 courses at the College or University preparation levels (C/U/M), including Grade 12 English at the C/U/M level and a Grade 11 Math, before your college program begins.
 You must also meet all of the admission requirements listed for your program of choice.

 The Academic and Career Entrance Certificate (ACE), the Basic Training and Skills Development - Level 5 (BTSD), or the Ontario High School Equivalency Certificate (GED) are all considered equivalent to the Ontario high school diploma for entrance to college certificate, diploma, and advanced diploma programs.
 They do not prepare applicants for entrance to degree programs.